 Suitable partners for this activity were identified through a consultation process

-Following several meetings, an agreement was created with “Lebanon Support”, a Lebanese and independent non-governmental organization that aims at enhancing the knowledge base of civil society actors and development, recovery and emergency actors.
-The final project’s proposal was also developed and approved on
+Following several meetings, an agreement was reached with “Lebanon Support”, a Lebanese and independent non-governmental organization that aims at enhancing the knowledge base of civil society actors and development, recovery and emergency actors.
+The final project’s proposal was also developed and approved by both parties

-An agreement has been signed with Lebanon Support and the final methodology which includes the indicators for the conflict mapping and the methodology for the conflict analysis has been developed and approved through a consultation process with key experts.
+The agreement was signed with Lebanon Support and the final methodology which includes the indicators for the conflict mapping and the methodology for the conflict analysis has been developed and approved through a consultation process with key experts.